 I consider poached eggs to be the Holy Grail of breakfasts.
 Delicious, healthy and totally luxurious.
 And getting an egg poached to perfection is one my greatest joys in life.
 I’ve heard so many home cooks say they are paralyzed by the thought of giving it a try.
 That’s understandable since there are so many rules, tricks, and theories behind the method.

 A couple of months ago I attended a French cooking class at Sur la Table.
 We prepared a Frisee Salad with warm bacon vinaigrette and topped with a poached egg to serve with our Coq au Vin.
 One of the most valuable take-aways from that class was the chef’s egg poaching demonstration.
 It’s all about a little bit of a stir, observing and then waiting.
+Since I’ve been in culinary school, I’ve learned that there are different theories about the technique, and they both work.
 Let’s take a look.

 Prep that egg:

-Strain the raw egg, allowing the loose white to drain off.
+The chef at Sur la Table suggests straining the raw egg, allowing some of the loose white to drain off.
 This will prevent the egg white from spreading throughout the water.
-I purchased this tight woven strainer and it works quite nicely.
+I purchased this tight woven strainer and it worked quite nicely.

 Make sure the water is just right:

+Add a couple of tablespoons of vinegar to water.
 Bring a pot of water to a simmer and then lower heat.
-You want to see just a few bubbles in that hot water.
+You want to see just a few bubbles here and there in that hot water.
 If you place an egg in a boiling pot of water the egg will explode into a white foamy mess.
 The water should be three inches deep.

 When the water is just right take a long handled spoon and start a good swirl in the water.
 No need to create a whirlpool bath.
-And absolutely no need to add vinegar or salt.
 Your egg is not Greg Lougainis on the high dive, lower and gently introduce the egg into the swirling water.
 This is where a bit of a stir and a coddle comes in.
 Moving around the egg, slowly use the spoon to bring the egg white into an oval.
 The movement in the water should keep the egg from sinking to the bottom, but if it does, just take the spoon and from underneath gently cradle and coax it back to the top.
 It’s hot down there and the egg may stick.